 The beginnings of cataracts or the onset of presbyopia are both signs that eventually your vision will be affected enough to require surgery and replacement of the eye’s aging or clouded lens.

 Rather than endure the inconveniences of close-up vision problems or the gradual deterioration due to cataracts, many of our patients choose to have the affected natural lens replaced with a multifocal or accommodating IOL.

 The advantages of pre-empting the aging process are:

-- The IOL can be removed and exchanged at any time to adjust for any future changes in the patient’s vision
+The IOL can be removed and exchanged at any time to adjust to any future changes in the patient’s vision

 While cataract surgery is often covered by Medicare or other insurance plans, Refractive Lens Exchange, if there is no significant cataract present, is considered an elective procedure and costs can range from about $2,500 to $4,500 per eye or higher, depending on the type of artificial lens used.